tytydraco/yessleep/out/I_Work_at_a_Fancy_Grocery_Store_Theres_Something_in_the_Walls_Part_2.md

 I debated if I should even post this here, but I know Jimmy would’ve wanted me to.
 I know, right?
 But he was such a slasher fan.
 I can hear his voice in my head saying, “Dude!
 If some monster offs me you HAVE to write that shit down so they can make it into a movie one day!”

-I still hear his voice when my thumb brushes the tip of the golden key in my pocket.
+I still hear his voice whenever my thumb brushes the tip of the golden key in my pocket.
 It’s not Jimmy in there, right?

 \-Lisa